SarwanShah/ASU_2024_Precipitation-Nowcasting-Using-Deep-Learning/README.md

 Precipitation nowcasting for short-term storm forecasting (0–6 hours) is essential for timely severe weather warnings.
-Traditional methods such as numerical weather prediction (NWP) and radar extrapolation, often lack accuracy at short scales and are computationally intensive.
+Traditional methods such as numerical weather prediction (NWP) and radar extrapolation, often lack accuracy at short scales and are computationally intensive.
 Recent deep learning models, such as ConvLSTM and TrajGRU have offered promising advances by capturing complex spatiotemporal dynamics.